+Favorite fruits

-Favorite fruits Favorite dishes that aren't necessarily desserts Lower fat baked goods (ex. mini muffins with icing) Foods with special family or cultural significance
+Lower fat baked goods (ex. mini muffins with icing) Foods with special family or cultural significance ruit)

-Healthy foods in fun shapes (ex. cookie cutter shaped fruit)
+- Healthy foods in fun shapes (ex. cookie cutter shaped fruit)

-- Consider celebrating with favorite stories, music, games, or activities.
+Consider celebrating with favorite stories, music, games, or activities.
 Often the most important thing to your child is that you took the time to plan something special.
 Please talk with the Director if you have questions or need ideas.
 We know that it's hard to break old habits like cake, ice cream, or candy, but give it a try! - Professional development training opportunities on physical activity are available to staff. - We provide teacher-directed physical activity education for children, often through an approved curriculum. - We make physical activity & screen time education information available to parents.